Royale-Station-13/royalestation.com/src/data/about.md

 Players are allowed to select varying species for their characters, each with different advantages and disadvantages.

-For example, Skeletons are immune to atmospheric damage from space, but are more susceptible to brute damage and can only heal by drinking milk.
+For example, skeletons are immune to atmospheric damage from space, and can heal by drinking milk, but are heavily susceptible to brute damage.